Developer Guide

 Open Case/Return feature

-command allows the user to open an investigation case listed on the Main Page
+The open case command allows the user to open an investigation case listed on the Main Page in the GUI.

 Implementation: Open Case